codio/knowledge/source/instructors/authoring/assessments/advanced-code-test.rst

      - **Custom**: for a `custom`_ auto-grading script in any language

    - **Language Assessment Subtype** - Click the drop-down and choose a subtype for the selected language type, if applicable.

+   - **Timeout** - Where you can amend the timeout setting for the code to execute.
+Arrows will allow you to set max 300 (sec), if you require longer, you can manually enter the timeout period.

 3. Click **Grading** in the left navigation pane and complete the following fields: